openstack-archive/nova-powervm/README.rst

   utilize future versions of this specification as it becomes available: http://ibm.co/1lThV9R

-* Will build on top of a new open source python binding to previously noted PowerVM REST API.
-This will be a prerequisite to utilizing the driver.
+* Will build on top of the pypowervm library.
+This will be a prerequisite to utilizing the driver and identified in the requirements.txt file.

 Testing